 “Thomas got married last weekend to a wealthy woman in Savannah he’s been seeing for years.
 He used to laugh about you.
 So gullible and easy.”
 Angie gave Megan a look of total disgust and contempt.
 “If you’ll excuse me, I need to lock up.”
 She walked away.

-The reminiscence over, she looked down on Savannah.
-The street lights were fully on, and River Street was jumping with activity and jazz.
-She pulled the .380 Ruger pistol from her coat pocket, assuring it was there, then put it back and walked down the ramp and toward Elizabeth Street, home to Thomas Marchand and his bride.
+A week later, she looks down on Savannah.
+The streetlights are fully on, and River Street is jumping with activity and jazz.
+She pulls the .380 Ruger pistol from her coat pocket, assuring it is there, then puts it back and walks down the ramp and toward Elizabeth Street, home to Thomas Marchand and his bride.

-As she got near the house, she looked up and down the street.
-It was quiet with no visible moving cars or people.
-She walked up the dark driveway, holding the Ruger at her side.
-When near the house, she heard loud voices inside and stopped.
+As she gets near the house, she looks up and down the street.
+It is quiet with no visible moving cars or people.
+She walks up the dark driveway, holding the Ruger at her side.
+When near the house, she hears loud voices inside and stopped.

-Through a sheer-curtained window she could see Thomas pointing and shouting something.
-She walked a few steps further and could see a woman to the left, responding with shouts and crying.
+Through a sheer-curtained window she can see Thomas pointing and shouting something.
+Walking a few steps further, she sees a woman to the left, responding with shouts and crying.

-The woman shouted, “You bastard!”
-There was a gunshot.
+The woman shouts, “You bastard!”
+There is a gunshot.
 Then another.
 Then another.
-A few seconds later she heard a thump as Thomas hit the floor.
-The woman tossed the gun to the floor then burst into tears.
+A few seconds later she hears a thump as Thomas hits the floor.
+The woman drops the gun, then bursts into tears.

-A flood light came on at the house next door.
-Suddenly illuminated, Megan ran down the driveway and across the street, then walked and walked until she found herself at the harbor in a dark area with no one around.
-The only sounds were the clanging of a passing ship’s bell, the voices of people coming out of a nearby restaurant, and the distant sirens of the police.
+A flood light comes on at the house next door.
+Suddenly illuminated, Megan runs down the driveway and across the street, then walks and walks until she finds herself at the harbor in a dark area with no one around.
+The only sounds are the clanging of a passing ship’s bell, the voices of people coming out of a nearby restaurant, and distant sirens of the police.

-She looked down and realized that she still held the unfired Ruger.
-Next to the river, in front of her, was a wooden bench.
-Shivering, she walked over and sat down.
+She looks down and realizes that she still holds the unfired Ruger.
+Next to the river, in front of her, is a wooden bench.
+Shivering, she walks over to it and sits down as a cool breeze lifts fall leaves that float down into the gurgling water.

-The lights reflected on the waves as the water gurgled by.
-She looked left and right to ensure no one was watching and threw the gun into the river.
-No one was coming.
-She wanted to cry.
-She felt that she should.
-Someone died, but she could only smile.
+The city lights reflect on the waves as the water passes by.
+She looks left and right to ensure no one is watching then tosses the gun into the river.